SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 ## Winter Beauty

-Here at Ch&aacute;teau Weekend, we love winter.
+Here at Ch&acirc;teau Weekend, we love winter.

 Well, more accurately: 1/3rd of us do.
 The Weekend Editrix _despises_ winter, a position with which I sympathize but do not understand.
 The Weekend Publisher doesn't care much